 Components Description Port Types The Blocks 'Flange_a' and 'Flange_b' used for flanges in the 1D transitional mechanical domain are identical but have slightly different roles, somewhat analogous to the roles of PositivePin and NegativePin in the electrical domain.
-Momentum is transmitted through the bind their parameters to the Block's properties.
+Momentum is transmitted through the flanges.
+So the attribute isConserved of flow property Flange , f should be set to True.